codemunkee/frontend-nanodegree-feedreader/README.md

 # Project Overview

-This project exists to demonstrates some common unit tests written with the [Jasmine](https://jasmine.github.io/) library.
+This project exists to demonstrate some common unit tests written with the [Jasmine](https://jasmine.github.io/) library.

 ## Why this Project?